clojurewerkz/cassaforte/README.md

 ## Project Maturity

-Cassaforte is a relatively young project.
-It took about a year to reach `1.0`.
+Cassaforte is a moderately mature project.
+Started in June 2012, it has reached `1.0` in July 2013 and `2.0` in December 2014.
 It is known to be used by dozens of companies, small and large.

-Cassaforte is based on the now stable new [DataStax Java driver for Cassandra](https://github.com/datastax/java-driver) and [Hayt](https://github.com/mpenet/hayt), a fairly battle tested CQL generation DSL library.
+Cassaforte is based on the official [DataStax Java driver for Cassandra](https://github.com/datastax/java-driver) as well as [Hayt](https://github.com/mpenet/hayt), a battle tested CQL generation DSL library.